R for Biochemists @UAM

 [1] NA

 Loop structures are programming constructs that allow you to repeat a set of statements or code multiple times.
 Loop structures are useful when you want to perform a specific action repeatedly, iterate over a sequence of values, or iterate until a certain condition is met.
 As in the case of conditionals, the block of code to be repeated is delimited (contained within) a pair of curly brackets.
-There are three types of loop structures in R: for
+There are three types of loop structures in R: for, while and repeat.

 [,1] [,2] [,3]